nopSolutions/nopCommerce/src/packages/EPPlus.4.0.5/lib/readme.txt

 * Better exception when accessing a worksheet out of range in the Excelworksheets indexer.
 * Added Small and Large function to formula parser.
 Performance fix when encountering an unknown function.
 * Fixed handling strings in formulas
-* Calculate hanges if formula start with a parenthes.
+* Calculate hangs if formula start with a parenthes.
 * Worksheet.Dimension returned an invalid range in some cases.
 * Rowheight was wrong in some cases.
 * ExcelSeries.Header had an incorrect validation check.